rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Should we destroy nativity scenes wherever we see them?
 Is this not the behavior of the adversary?

-We ought not condone such reprehensible behavior.
+We ought never condone such reprehensible behavior.

 Venerating icons is like venerating the words of scripture.
+That is, to treat it as the divine source of truth.
 Both icons and scripture are symbols pointing us to God, helping and guiding us towards Christ Jesus.

 Worshipping icons would be wrong, and should be condemned as heretical wherever such evil is found.
 And likewise, conflating icons with idol worship should similarly be condemned.
+Iconoclasm should be condemned.
 Imagine burning Bibles because someone thought people were worshipping Bibles.
 If you can understand that you're not worshipping a Bible then you can understand that icon veneration is not idol worship.

-A very simple test, icons are often fungible, idols are not and cannot be fungible.
+A very simple test, icons are necessarily fungible with respect to what they represent.
+Idols are not and cannot be fungible.
 What we honor is not what we worship.
-For example, you may have a particular family Bible with deep sentimental value, but you certainly don't worship it or value it over God.
+For example, you may have a particular family Bible with deep sentimental value, but you certainly don't value it over God.

+This is true even for pagan idolatry.
+The Israelites placed that golden calf above God, and that old golden calf ceased being a mere image and became the object of worship.
+And similarly, the golden cherubims in the ark of the covenant were functioning as religious icons and were completely fungible.
+In other words, destroying those images would do nothing to touch the spirit, and the golden cherubims could simply be repaired.